Horse Problems DatabaseThe Belly – Horse Nutrition

 What about…hard working horses, skinny horses, fast metabolism horses…can I give them some grain?

-Do NOT feed
+Do NOT feed these items to horses

 Rice bran is horribly unbalanced in it’s Calcium:Phosphorus ratio.
 Don’t do it.